CafePraThi/django_teste/README.md

 ### Creating an Appointment
 1. Log in to the system.
-2. Navigate to the Appointments module.
+2. Navigate to the Appointments List.
-3. Click on "New Appointment."
+3. Click on "Add Appointment."
 4. Fill in the required fields and save.

 ### Calendar View
-1. Navigate to the Appointments module.
+1. Navigate to the Appointments List.
 2. The calendar view is set as the default view, displaying all appointments.

 ## Code Documentation